Complex-Valued 2D Gaussian Representation for Computer-Generated Holography: Related Work

 \subsection{Holographic Representation}

 Conventional \CGH either optimizes per-pixel holograms~\cite{kavakli2023multicolor, kavakli2023realistic, kuo2023multisource, Schiffers2025multiwavelength, Brian2024SigAsia}, or trains neural networks to directly predict hologram pixels~\cite{shi2022end, peng2020neural, shi2021towards, zhan2024Configure, Choi2021Neural3D}, both of which yield large solution spaces and hinder scalability.
-More recently, Gaussian primitives have been introduced to bridge computer graphics and holography. \GWS~\cite{choi2025GWS} and Random-phase \GWS~\cite{chao2025random} leverage pretrained 2DGS scenes~\cite{huang20242d} for geometry-aware modeling of interference and diffraction, while complex-valued holographic radiance fields~\cite{zhan2025complex} demonstrate that 3D Gaussians can directly represent volumetric holographic scenes.
-In this paper, we focus on representing a \emph{single} hologram through complex-valued 2D Gaussian primitives, which reduces dimensionality of the search space and achieving higher fidelity than existing methods.
+More recently, Gaussian primitives have been introduced to bridge computer graphics and holography.
+Here we clarify the positioning of our work relative to these efforts. \emph{3D novel-view-synthesis (NVS) CGH} methods operate on multi-view inputs: \GWS~\cite{choi2025GWS} and Random-phase \GWS~\cite{chao2025random} leverage pretrained 2DGS scenes~\cite{huang20242d} for geometry-aware modeling of interference and diffraction, while complex-valued holographic radiance fields~\cite{zhan2025complex} demonstrate that 3D Gaussians can directly represent volumetric holographic scenes.

+In contrast, \emph{natural-image Gaussian} representations~\cite{zhang2024gaussianimage, Zeng_2025_ICCV, zhang2025image} contain no wave optics and underperform on holograms, whereas \emph{per-pixel CGH}~\cite{Choi2021Neural3D, Wirtinger2019, kavakli2023multicolor} is dense and incurs a large solution space.
+A concurrent effort further applies 2D Gaussians to compress double-phase holograms~\cite{fan2026compressing}.
+Distinct from all of these, our method is a compact complex-valued representation designed specifically for single-view hologram optimization and rendering, that explicitly integrates light propagation during optimization, achieving both parameter search space reduction and competitive reconstruction fidelity.